Adnan-110/Docker/README.md

  The ENTRYPOINT specifies a command that will always be executed when the container starts.
 The CMD specifies arguments that will be fed to the ENTRYPOINT.
 ```

 ### Both CMD and ENTRYPOINT instructions define what command gets executed when running a container.
-There are few rules that describe their co-operation.
+There are few rules that describe their co-operation

 * Dockerfile should specify at least one of CMD or ENTRYPOINT commands.
 * ENTRYPOINT should be defined when using the container as an executable.
 * CMD should be used as a way of defining default arguments for an ENTRYPOINT command or for executing an ad-hoc command in a container.
 * CMD will be overridden when running the container with alternative arguments.

 ### How to tag an imageName during build ?